QR Codes: What Are They and How to Generate One

 Build a following

-Retailers can also leverage QR codes as a way to build customer relationships.
-Codes can direct customers to review sites that ask for feedback or social media profiles that prompt a follow.
-Facebook, Twitter, Snapchat, and Instagram have QR codes that allow users to follow retailers’ accounts when they’re scanned.
+Businesses can also leverage QR codes as a way to build customer relationships.
+Codes can direct customers to their social media profiles that prompt a follow.
+Facebook, X, Snapchat, TikTok and Instagram have QR codes that allow users to follow retailers’ accounts when they’re scanned.
 Store owners can also set up QR codes that direct consumers to sign up for their loyalty program or newsletter.

 How to generate a QR code for payments

-As more businesses open, customers are expecting more touch-free ways to complete their purchase.
-The Square QR code generator can help you accept payments and reduce contact between customers and staff.
+The Square QR code generator can help you accept payments quickly and easily.
 Here’s how to get started.

 What it does: Allows customers to pay at your Square POS using their phone for a touch-free payment method.